25 Incredible Anthurium magnificum Care Tips You Should Know

 Light Needs For Anthurium magnificum

 This moderately tricky houseplant prefers bright indirect light for 6-8 hours a day.
 Its stems and leaves may burn and have brown tips if exposed to too much light.

 Remember, you’re trying to give the Velvety Anthurium a home that’s similar to its natural climate.
-Since magnificum comes from the rainforests of Columbia in northwestern South America, ideal conditions include bright indirect light.
+Since magnificum comes from the rainforests of Colombia in northwestern South America, ideal conditions include bright indirect light.

 If you’re concerned that your Anthurium magnificum isn’t getting enough light, you may need to purchase artificial lights.
 If you do this, remember not to put your magnificum directly underneath the light, as this will burn the leaves.
 Set it a foot or two away from the light.

 Avoid putting your Anthurium magnificum in direct sunlight, as this could severely damage or even kill it.